 1. Trace your family tree

-The question of where we come from has motivated curious minds for millennia – from theologists to physicists and archaeologists.
+The question of where we come from has motivated curious minds for millennia, from theologians to physicists and archaeologists.
 But you don’t need to study fossils or the Big Bang to get a glimpse into your past.

 If you’ve got a curious mind, tracing your family tree could be your new favourite pastime.
-By diving into things like historical records, archives, and censuses, you can channel your inner detective and piece together your ancestors’ stories.
+By delving into historical records, archives, and censuses, you can channel your inner detective and piece together your ancestors’ stories.

 However, tracing your family tree won’t just help you answer the question: ‘Where do I come from?’
 It’s also an engaging way to learn about different periods of history.
-By uncovering the stories of your ancestors, you’ll be able to delve deeper than the history books – past the kings and queens, battles, and coronations – and get a glimpse into the struggles and triumphs of the everyday person.
+By uncovering your ancestors’ stories, you can venture beyond the history books – detailing kings and queens, battles, and coronations – to glimpse the struggles and triumphs of the everyday person.

-From helping us forge a stronger sense of identity to finding living relatives we didn’t know about, there are plenty more benefits to tracing our family trees than simply satisfying curiosity.
-To help you get started, check out our article; 10 ways to help trace your family tree.
+From helping to forge a stronger sense of identity to finding living relatives you didn’t know existed, there are plenty more benefits to tracing your family tree.
+To help you get started, check out our article: 10 ways to help trace your family tree.

 2. Astronomy

-The secrets of the night sky have captivated the curiosity of humankind for millennia.
+The secrets of the night sky have captivated mankind’s curiosity for millennia.
 The ancient Egyptians believed the stars were the souls of dead pharaohs resting in the heavens, while the Mayans thought the shimmering shapes were gods travelling between worlds.

-While we now know a bit more about what lies beyond our atmosphere, our understanding of the vast reaches of space is still limited and ever-changing – which makes astronomy an excellent hobby for people with curious minds.
+While we now know a bit more about what lies beyond our atmosphere, our understanding of the vast reaches of space is still limited and ever-changing, making astronomy an excellent hobby for people with curious minds.
 Because, as Star Trek’s Captain Kirk says, space truly is “the final frontier”.

-Of course, your naked eye will only get you so far.
-So once you’re sure you’d like to pursue astronomy as a hobby, you could consider investing in some equipment – like a telescope or a CCD camera, to take pictures of far-off phenomena.
+Of course, the naked eye will only get you so far.
+So, once you’re sure you’d like to pursue astronomy as a hobby, you could consider investing in some equipment.
+This article from Space.com offers a list of telescope deals, and this one from the BBC explores some of the best CCD cameras.

 What’s more, amateur stargazers often make valuable contributions to the science of astronomy – so who knows, you could even find yourself making a discovery.
 To learn more about how to become a hobbyist astronomer, check out this article from The Planetary Society.

-If you’re interested in stargazing, why not sign up to our talk on The Night Sky running on Rest Less Events?
+If you’re interested in stargazing, why not sign up for The Night Sky series running on Rest Less Events?

 3. Quizzing